SimonDoell/SimonDoell/README.md

 I'm a software developer from germany and started programming since I was 13 years old.
 I have been mainly focusing on building programms with C++ and graphics API's and making interactive programms, such as simulations.
-I have recently started looking into the fascinating topic of machine learning and have developed some general use neural nets with C++, and am trying my best to build a reinforcement learning framework.
+I have recently started looking into the fascinating topic of machine learning and have developed some general use neural networks with C++, and am trying my best to build a reinforcement learning framework.